Updated: July 2020

 Bowhead whales are highly vocal.
-They use both hearing and sounds for communication, socializing, foraging, navigation, and mate selection.
+They use sounds for communication, socializing, foraging, navigation, and mate selection.
 Five species of baleen whales are known to produce songs: the bowhead whale, blue whale (Balaenoptera musculus), humpback whale (Megaptera novaeangliae), fin whale (Balaenoptera physalus) and minke whale (Balaenoptera acutorostrata).
-Bowhead whale singing is most intense in the breeding season but bowhead whales have also been reported singing in other seasons (Reese et al. 2001, Würsig and Clark, 1993).
+Bowhead whale singing is most intense in the breeding season but they have also been reported singing in other seasons (Reese et al. 2001, Würsig & Clark 1993).

 Social and sexual behaviour

-The bowhead whales are often segregated by size, sex, and reproductive state during migration and on their summering grounds.
+Bowhead whales are often segregated by size, sex, and reproductive state during migration and in their summering grounds.
 Population segregation may be related to predatory pressures, diving abilities and habitat partitioning (Finley 2001).
-There are different reports on the bowhead whales social organization relating to populations, sex of the animal, age, and whether females are traveling with a calf.
-Bowheads have been observed in great numbers e.g. in areas with plenty of food or when traveling between sites.
+There are different reports regarding bowhead whale social organisation relating to populations, sex of the animal, age, and whether females are traveling with a calf.
+Bowheads have been observed in great numbers, for example in areas with plenty of food or when traveling between sites.
 However, whether or not they are gregarious animals as such is still an open question.
 Large aggregations of up to 20–60 animals have been observed along the east coast of Baffin Island and in the Beaufort Sea.
 In the Svalbard-Barents Sea stock only individuals or pairs have been observed.
-During migration, bowheads often travel singingly, in pairs or in small groups (Reeves and Leatherwood 1985).
+During migration, bowheads often travel alone, in pairs, or in small groups (Reeves & Leatherwood 1985).

-Sexual interaction between bowhead whales have been observed during spring migration in the western Arctic but have also been observed in the fall for animals of the Bering Sea stock.
-For the EC–WG stock sexual behaviour have been reported in fall at Isabella Bay, North East Canada.
-Sexual activity can take place between pairs of whales but most often occurs in larger ’mating’ groups (Würsig and Clark 1993).
+Sexual interaction between bowhead whales has been observed during the spring migration in the western Arctic but has also been observed in the fall for animals of the Bering Sea stock.
+For the Eastern Canada–Western Greenland stock, sexual behaviour has been reported in the fall at Isabella Bay, North East Canada.
+Sexual activity can take place between pairs of whales but most often occurs in larger ’mating’ groups (Würsig & Clark 1993).

-The bowhead whale is probably the longest living mammal on earth.
+The bowhead whale is probably the longest-lived mammal on earth.
 It can reach an impressive age of more than 200 years.
-Oldest estimated individual was 211 years old (SE 35) and was from Alaska.
-It was estimated using aspartic acid racemization in the nucleus of the eye.
+The oldest estimated individual was 211 years old and was from Alaska.
+It was estimated using aspartic acid racemisation in the nucleus of the eye.
 Recoveries of traditional whale-hunting tools from some harvested whales also indicate life-spans in excess of 100 years of age (George et al. 1999).

 Conception in bowhead whales is believed to occur around a mean date of 24th March (Reese et al. 2001, Heide-Jørgensen et al. 2007).
-Mean length of gestation in bowheads from the Bering-Chukchi-Beaufort Sea stock was estimated to 13.9 months with parturition likely to occur in May–June.
+Mean length of gestation in bowheads from the Bering-Chukchi-Beaufort Sea stock was estimated at 13.9 months, with parturition likely to occur in May–June.
 Disko Bay in West Greenland is used as a spring feeding ground and probably also a mating ground for bowhead whales from Eastern Canada and West Greenland.
-Near-term pregnant females are observed but females here are rarely accompanied with calves.
-Parturition in this population thus likely occurs after the whales have visited Disko Bay in April–May, probably around the same period as the Bering-Chukchi-Beaufort Sea stock (Heide-Jørgensen et al. 2012a).
+Near-term pregnant females have been observed in this area but females are rarely accompanied by calves.
+Parturition in this population thus likely occurs after the whales have visited Disko Bay in April–May, probably around the same time as the Bering-Chukchi-Beaufort Sea stock (Heide-Jørgensen et al. 2012a).

-Near-term foetuses have been measured to be 3.9–4.3 m long and lengths of small calves between 3.63 m and 4.29 m have been observed in May (See Koski et al. 1993).
+Near-term foetuses have been measured to be 3.9–4.3 m long and lengths of small calves 3.63–4.29 m have been observed in May (see Koski et al. 1993).
 Lactation probably lasts a year (George et al. 1999).
-Average calving rate is assumed to be 3–4 years, it is unlikely to be less than 3 years (Koski et al. 1993).
+Average calving rate is assumed to be 3–4 years and is unlikely to be less than 3 years (Koski et al. 1993).

-The only known natural predator to the bowhead whale is the killer whale (Orcinus orca).
+The only known natural predator of the bowhead whale is the killer whale (Orcinus orca).

 Distribution and Habitat

 Bowhead whales are endemic to Arctic and subarctic waters.
-The bowhead whale is the only of the baleen whales found year round in the Arctic.
-The overall bowhead whale distribution spans approximately latitudes 54°N –75°N in the North Pacific basin and 60°N –85°N in the North Atlantic basin (Moore and Reeves, 1993).
+The bowhead whale is the only baleen whale found year round in the Arctic.
+The overall distribution of bowhead whales spans approximately latitudes 54–75°N in the North Pacific basin and 60–85°N in the North Atlantic basin (Moore & Reeves, 1993).
 Four management stocks of bowhead whales occupy the Northern Pacific Ocean, the North West Atlantic Ocean and the North East Atlantic Ocean.